fallen-icarus/p2p-wallet/README.md

 The P2P-DeFi wallet is the first of its kind wallet that enables users to build up arbitrarily complex transactions.
 It functions like an online marketplace's shopping cart where uses add actions to their cart until they are ready to "checkout".
-By enabling users to compose actions together into a single transaction, users have access to significantly more economic opportunities (e.g., composing a DEX with an options contract execution) while saving 10x more money in the long run.
+By enabling users to compose actions together into a single transaction, users have access to significantly better economic opportunities (e.g., composing a DEX with an options contract execution) while saving 10x more money in the long run.

 ## Motivation